Desensitization and Deception in Differential Games with Asymmetric Information: Introduction

 \section{Introduction}

-Games with asymmetric information involve instances where one player knows something that the other player does not know \cite{cardaliaguet2012information}.
-These instances are particularly evident during military engagements, where the fog of war plays a critical role in the decision-making process \cite{tryhorn2023modeling}.
-In such engagements, two distinct behaviors can be observed \cite{cronin2008impenetrable}: 1) The \emph{more informed player} tends to resort to deceptive strategies to impose losses on its opponent.
-2) The \emph{less informed player} tends to mitigate its losses due to lack of information by choosing a risk-averse strategy.
-This work models the two behaviors - risk aversion and deception - for a class of two-player differential games.
+Games with asymmetric information involve instances where one player knows something the other player does not know \cite{cardaliaguet2012information}.
+These instances are particularly evident during military engagements, where the ``fog of war" plays a critical role in the decision-making process \cite{tryhorn2023modeling}.
+In such engagements, two distinct behaviors can be observed \cite{cronin2008impenetrable}.
+The \emph{more informed player} tends to resort to deceptive strategies with the aim of imposing losses on its opponent.
+The \emph{less informed player} tends to mitigate its losses due to lack of information by choosing a risk-averse strategy.
+This work models the two behaviors, risk aversion and deception, for a class of two-player differential games by making use of sensitivity functions.